yeekom/VoRalra/README.md

     - **Yes and no. I only really update / add stuff if I want to or something breaks.
 Cuz I don't make anything out of this, so I still wanna keep it fun for me.**
 - **I have feedback where can I tell you it?**
     - **You can send the feedback in my [Discord Server](https://discord.gg/GHd5cSKJRk) in the suggestions channel.**
+- **If I suggest a feature and it gets added will I be credited?**
+    - **No sadly not, most of the features in the extension are suggestions made by people, and the credits page would be way too long.
+Tho i might do it at some point**

 # To do list
 - [x] **~~Hidden Catalog allowing you to browse up coming unreleased Roblox items.~~ ADDED**